Giving for mental wellbeing

 This week, you could:

-- Arrange a day out for you and a friend or relative.
+- Arrange a day out for you and a relative.

-- Offer to help a relative with DIY or a colleague with a work project.
+- Offer to help a friend with a DIY project or a colleague with a work assignment.

 - Sign up to a mentoring project, in which you give time and support to someone who will benefit from it.